WallStreetMojo

 Relevance and Use

-• Net realizable value (NRV) formula can be used to find out the value of an asset in a more conservative way.
+• The net realizable value (NRV) formula can be used to determine the value of an asset more conservatively.
 Usually, GAAP requires companies to not overstate the value of an asset that can increase the profit and send some wrong signals to investors.

-• NRV takes into account the cost of selling in its equation also, so NRV comes out to be lower than the market value of an asset.
+• NRV also considers the cost of selling in its equation, so NRV comes out to be lower than the market value of an asset.

-• NRV is an important metric in “lower cost or market method of accounting.”
-In the lower cost or market method, the value of inventory should be shown lesser between the historical cost and the market value of it in the accounts.
-If the company cannot find out the market value of inventory, then NRV can be proxy for the same.
+• NRV is an important metric in the “lower cost or market method of accounting.”
+In the lower cost or market method, the value of inventory should be shown lesser between the historical cost and the market value in the accounts.
+If the company cannot determine the market value of inventory, then NRV can be a proxy for the same.

 Recommended Articles